Links

 carltonworks.co.uk reviewed April 2021

-This website/blog is run by Barry and Elaine Girling, authors of Cast Aside the Shadows, Violet Elmer & the Carlton Works.
+This website/blog is run by Barry and Elaine Girling, authors of Cast Aside the Shadows, Violet Elmer & the Carlton Works, which was published in 2012.
 The site places Carlton Ware into the general context of The Potteries and has an employee database.
-Since 2016 their website appears to be dormant since 2016.
+The website/blog appears to have been dormant since 2016.

 The Guinness Collectors Club - reviewed April 2021 Membership, £11 per annum, is needed to view the Guinness collectors club Carlton Ware Gallery, but the page link here will take you to their open access page on Carlton Ware fakes.
 The page shows images of original Carlton Ware but not the fakes of them.